 According to the NHS, babies and children should wear sunscreen between March and October in the UK.
-The sun protection factor (SPF) should never be any lower than 25, and preferably 50.
+The sun protection (SPF) factor should never be any lower than 25, and preferably 50.
 During the summer months, it should be reapplied every few hours, especially after swimming.
 If you are going to be in and out of the pool, look for a waterproof sunscreen with a four-star UVA rating.

 Can I use one sunscreen for the entire family?

 You’ll need to choose a sunscreen specially formulated for babies and toddlers.
-Not only are these better suited to sensitive skin, but they also work in a different way.
+Not only are these better suited to sensitive skin, they work in a different way.
 Conventional sunblocks will use chemicals to absorb and dissipate the sun’s rays, whereas children’s sunscreens will often use minerals to create a physical barrier from the sun.

 What hours should I keep my children out of the sun?